 Kim Harms has a degree in English: Literary Studies with a journalism emphasis from Iowa State University.
-She has nearly two decades of experience in freelance writing, and she speaks to women’s groups on a variety of topics.
+She has worked as a newspaper reporter and has nearly two decades of experience in freelance writing.

-Harms first book, Life Reconstructed: Navigating the World of Mastectomies and Breast Reconstruction will release through Familius Publishing on October 12, 2021.
+Harms first book, Life Reconstructed: Navigating the World of Mastectomies and Breast Reconstruction released through Familius Publishing on September 28, 2021.

-A breast cancer survivor who has undergone a bilateral mastectomy and breast reconstruction, Harms’ first-hand knowledge of her subject allows her to connect with women who are experiencing all of the physical, emotional and relational challenges that breast reconstruction brings.
+A breast cancer survivor who has undergone a bilateral mastectomy and breast reconstruction, Harms’ first-hand knowledge of her subject allows her to connect with women who are experiencing all of the physical, emotional, psychological and relational challenges that breast reconstruction brings.

 Harms was previously a regular contributor to nationally known Today’s Christian Woman magazine, and she has written for CT Women, Guideposts, Chicken Soup for the Soul, Creation Illustrated and Wildfire among other publications.